Kevin-Yu-2110/Anomaly-Detection-across-Data-Pipelines/work_diary/RoryMaclean.md

 - Implement Github Workflow Pipelines (for automated backend tests)
 ### Sprint One
 - Implement user authentication/registration
+- Implement make-transaction and transaction-history in client and business-client home pages
-- Implement frontend/backend user-state and session
+- Implement frontend/backend user-state and session with react context, JWT and django.auth
-- Implement make-transaction and transaction-history
-- Implement CORS policy
+- Implement CORS and CSRF security policy
-- Implement CSRF-security